 Don’t you understand what the other person means?
 Ask further.

-Thank the other person for giving feedback and express your appreciation.
+Thank the other person for giving feedback and expressing your appreciation.

 6. Don’t forget to rate yourself